Kerstin Meyer: Career

 Meyer was married to Björn Bexelius, a ballet critic and arts administrator who died in 1997.
 She was awarded the Illis quorum in 1994 and an honorary CBE in 1995.
 She died on 14 April 2020, eleven days after her 92nd birthday.

 Discography

-Meyer left few commercial studio recordings; a number of her radio broadcasts have been subsequently issued (by Caprice, Swedish Society, BBC Legends).
+Meyer left few commercial studio recordings; a number of her radio broadcasts have been subsequently issued (by Caprice, Swedish Society, and BBC Legends).